eapenzacharias/ruby-getting-started/README.md

-# Introduction to Rails - Getting Your Feet Wet
+# Introduction to Rails - Let's Get Building

-This is the first project from the Introduction to Rails curriculum at [Microverse](https://www.microverse.org/) - @microverseinc
+This is the second project from the Introduction to Rails curriculum at [Microverse](https://www.microverse.org/) - @microverseinc
-* The goal was learn about basics of setting Ruby on Rails web application
+* The goal was learn about basics of REST API in Ruby on Rails
 * The project is done on Rails using ruby.

 #### [Assignment link](https://www.theodinproject.com/courses/ruby-on-rails/lessons/getting-your-feet-wet)